OpenVPN/openvpn3-linux/README.md

 DISCLAIMER
 ----------

-This is NOT production ready yet.
-But we are getting there!
+The OpenVPN 3 Linux project is now considered BETA quality.
 It is fully functional and quite stable when running.
-And we are getting closer to a real beta release.
-This code has also not been through the same scrutiny by security researches as OpenVPN 2.

-The OpenVPN 3 Core library is also used by the OpenVPN Connect and PrivateTunnel clients, so the pure VPN tunnel implementation should be fairly safe and good to use.
-However, the Linux implementation with the D-Bus integration is brand new code.
+The OpenVPN 3 Core library is also used by the OpenVPN Connect and PrivateTunnel clients in addition to the OpenVPN for Android client (need to explicitly enable the OpenVPN 3 backend), so the pure VPN tunnel implementation should be good to use.
+However, this Linux implementation with the D-Bus integration is fairly new.